kanehekili/VideoCut/README.md

 * VideoCut Muxer: Toggle between the internal Muxer or the ffmpeg command line.
 Default is on.
 * Audio Mute: Mute all audio streams and extract video only.
 Default is off (no mute)
 * Show Subtitles: Show subtitles in the preview window (mpv backend only)
-* Usel GL Widgets (mpv backend only).
+* Use GL Widgets (mpv backend only).
 Needed for wayland.
 Default is on (works with X11 as well)

 Pressing one of the 3 lightgreen "buttons" toggles the upper 3 settings directly.